-- Assessments of the child’s relationship with the involved adults
+- Assessments of the child’s relationship with the involved adults, and

-Unless the adoptive parents are the child’s grandparent, aunt, uncle or stepparent, then additional reports must also be made to ensure that the adoptive parents have the information they need to properly care for the child.
+Unless the adoptive parents are the child’s grandparent, aunt, uncle, or stepparent, additional reports must also be made to make sure the adoptive parents have the information they need to properly care for the child.

-These reports include health, social, educational and genetic history information about the child.
+These reports include health, social, educational, and genetic history information about the child.
 Read Texas Family Code 162.005-161.0086 for more information about the types of studies conducted during adoption proceedings.